-You can view and edit all character attributes at one time using the Character Attributes dialog box (Style > Character) on Windows, or by using the Paragraph tab of the Measurements palette on Mac OS X.
+You can view and edit all character attributes at one time using the Character tab of the Measurements palette.

 Blank fields and gray check boxes indicate that multiple styles are applied to selected text.
 For example, if the Font field is blank, then more than one font is applied to the selected text.